-Types of Risks Implemented Measures Economic and social Annually: development and implementation of insurance programs for risks associated with the protection against all the types of risks taken by insurance companies production and for insurance. business activities of • On an ongoing basis: measures aimed at improving the "quality / cost" the Company indicator of insurance protection programs.
+Types of Risks Implemented Measures Economic and social risks associated with production and business activities of the Company Annually: development and implementation of insurance programs for the protection against all the types of risks taken by insurance companies for insurance.
+On an ongoing basis: measures aimed at improving the "quality / cost" indicator of insurance protection programs.
 Other social risks Development and implementation of programs of private pension provision and personal insurance for employees of the Company.
-Risks that arise in the Development and implementation of programs of insurance of property course of and financial risks aimed at achieving an optimal balance between the implementation of cost of risk management and the acceptable damage as well as at large investment minimizing the amount of financial resources to be allocated to projects elimination of the impact of risk events.
+Risks that arise in the course of implementation of large investment projects Development and implementation of programs of insurance of property and financial risks aimed at achieving an optimal balance between the cost of risk management and the acceptable damage as well as at minimizing the amount of financial resources to be allocated to elimination of the impact of risk events.

-Risk Classification and Assessment 5.2.
+5.2.
+Risk Classification and Assessment

-Risks Measures taken to reduce the Dynamics 20 in ye the reporting Risks actually realized in the reporting year Company's measures or plans to mitigate the No. probability of the risk and/or to mitigate its negative effects Risk occurrence probability Risk significance negative consequences of risks realized in the reporting year 1 .
-Territorial risks 1.1.
-National risks: • Slowdown or full stop in the development of the Russian economy, as well as political changes that might adversely affect the solvency of the consumers or the demand for OGK-2 products, or limit access to capital, which in its turn might adversely affect the Company' performance, financial position, This risk is virtually unmanageable.
-The Company implements active measures aimed at reducing costs and improving efficiency in all the areas of its activity, which makes it more competitive, but not invulnerable to the negative economic and political changes in the country. \leftrightarrow ↔ - - 1.2. and market value of shares.
-Regional risks: destabilization of the situation in one or more areas of functioning of power plants of the Company due to military conflicts, introduction of the state of emergency, or occurrence of strikes.
+Risks Measures taken to reduce the probability of the risk and/ or to mitigate its negative effects Dynai in the repo Risk occurrence probability Risks actually realized in the reporting year Company's measures or plans to mitigate the negative consequences of risks realized in the reporting year Territorial risks National risks: Slowdown or full stop in the development of the Russian economy, as well as political changes that might adversely affect the solvency of the consumers or the demand for OGK-2 products, or limit access to capital, which in its turn might adversely affect the Company' performance, financial position, and market value of shares.
+This risk is virtually unmanageable.
+The Company implements active measures aimed at reducing costs and improving efficiency in all the areas of its activity, which makes it more competitive, but not invulnerable to the negative economic and political changes in the country. • (+) Regional risks: destabilization of the situation in one or more areas of functioning of power plants of the Company due to military conflicts, introduction of the state of emergency, or occurrence of strikes.
 Monitoring the situation in the regions of power plant locations.
 Cooperation with state and other authorities to ensure the security of the Company's facilities.
-Natural diversification of the business that allows for preserving the stability of the Company as a whole in case of negative changes in one of the regions of its activities. ↔ ↔ - - 1.3.
-Geographic risks: • natural disasters; • interruption of transport communication due to Training the personnel to handle natural or technogenic emergencies.
-Close cooperation, including joint exercises, with the participation of representatives of the Federal Fire Service \leftrightarrow \leftrightarrow - -
+Natural diversification of the business that allows for preserving the stability of the Company as a whole in case of negative changes in one of the regions of its activities. • • - - Geographic risks: natural disasters; interruption of transport communication due to remoteness and / or inaccessibility.
+Training the personnel to handle natural or technogenic emergencies.
+Close cooperation, including joint exercises, with the participation of representatives of the Federal Fire Service of the EMERCOM of Russia as well as ambulance and specialized rescue teams.
+Natural diversification of the business that allows for preserving the stability of the Company as a whole in case of negative changes in one of the regions of its activities. (+) ( stands for an unchanged probability / significance over the course of the reporting year.

-$^{^{20}}$ Changes in the probability and/or significance of risk occurrence in 2017. \uparrow stands for an increased probability or a more significant effect of the risk on the Company's activities. \downarrow stands for a lower probability or a less significant effect of the risk on the Company's activities.
+Thanges in the probability and/or significance of risk occurrence in 2017. stands for an increased probability or a more significant effect of the risk on the Company's activities. stands for a lower probability or a less significant effect of the risk on the Company's activities.